 Mary Ann Y. Pinlac

-Right on Adequate Housing: An Analysis on the Low-Income Housing Policies in the Philippines, Mexico and India
+Right to Adequate Housing: An Analysis of the Low-Income Housing Policies in the Philippines, Mexico and India

 Maria Raphaela E. Pilar

 Achieving Sustainable Development Goals by 2030: The Case of the Philippines

 Anafriami M. Martin

 *Free snacks and beverages will be served during the conference.